 Participants from both academia and industry are invited to participate.

-The symposium will feature 12 plenary lectures, contributed papers in the form of oral
+The symposium will feature 12 plenary lectures, contributed papers

 presentations and poster sessions.